Euphredes/Euphredes/README.txt

  minting outside of the Masonic
  Temple in downtown Nashua by the
  Nashua River in New Hampshire.
-Pitch a water bottle at the Liberty Bell on the other side of the street in aforesaid Nashua New Hampshire.
+Pitch a water bottle at the liberty bell on the other side of the street in aforesaid Nashua New Hampshire.
 Incarcerated in Bridgewater State Hospital